vechain-energy/examples-dappkit-wagmi/README.md

-This is an example project that serves as a template for new VeChain web applications.
+This is an example project that serves as a template for new Vechain web applications.

 # Libraries